-- The battery must be securely attached to the body or chassis and effectively covered so as to prevent (a) spillage, even in the case of inversion. - There shall be attached to the coachwork a 150mm blue triangle marker indicating the location of the (b) battery. - A battery isolation (master) switch shall be fitted to each vehicle which effectively isolates all electrical (c) circuits from the battery and stops the engine. - It shall be located in an area where it is capable of being operated by the seated driver and co-driver. (d) Where the switch is not readily accessible from outside, a switch or remote means of operating the switch (e.g., pull cable) shall be located in the vicinity of the base of the right hand side "A" pillar.
-The position of this switch shall be marked clearly by a symbol showing a red spark in a white-edged blue triangle on the exterior of the vehicle.
+- (a) The battery must be securely attached to the body or chassis and effectively covered so as to prevent spillage, even in the case of inversion. - (b) There must be attached to the coachwork a 150mm blue triangle marker indicating the location of the battery. - (c) A battery isolation (master) switch must be fitted to each vehicle which effectively isolates all electrical circuits from the battery and stops the engine. - (i) It must be located in an area where it is capable of being operated by the seated driver and co-driver.
+Where the switch is not readily accessible from outside, a switch or remote means of operating the switch (e.g., pull cable) must be located in the vicinity of the base of the right hand side "A" pillar.
+The position of this switch must be marked clearly by a symbol showing a red spark in a white-edged blue triangle on the exterior of the vehicle. - (ii) Rallysafe units are exempt from article 25(c) and may have constant power in accordance with manufacturer's fitting instructions.